PrimaMateria/blog/primamateria-blog/content/20240821-playwright-nixos-webdev/index.md

 }
 ```

-Disable firefox and webkit that are enabled by default after Playwright init.
+Disable Firefox and WebKit, which are enabled by default after running
-Keep only chromium in the `projects` lis:
+Playwright init.
+Keep only Chromium in the projects list.

 ```ts
 //playwright.config.ts